-For more information regarding program requirements, students should reference the Degree Requirements (see page 9).
+For more information regarding program requirements, students should reference the Degree Requirements and Timeline (see page 7).

-In addition to being in agreement with the regulation stated in this departmental handbook, students must also be in agreement with the General Announcements and the Code of Conduct.
+In addition to being in compliance with the regulation stated in this departmental handbook, students must also be in agreement with the General Announcements and the Code of Conduct.
 In case there is conflicting information, university-wide regulations take precedence over department-wide regulations, which take precedence over research group-wide regulations.

-In doubt, students should seek help first at the department level (graduate coordinator, director of graduate studies, advisor, and/or department chair) and then at the central administration level (Office of Graduate and Postdoctoral Studies).
+If in doubt, students should seek help first at the department level (graduate administrator, director of graduate studies, advisor, and/or department chair) and then at the central administration level (Office of Graduate and Postdoctoral Studies).